 For example, if I accidentally eat gluten (typically from cross-contamination in a restaurant), I feel extremely bloated and have the urgent need to use the bathroom.
 Some people experience skin rashes, migraines, joint pain, fatigue, or other symptoms associated with accidental gluten exposure.

 Gluten is the trigger food that sets off an autoimmune reaction in the body of someone with celiac disease.
 Celiac disease is the only autoimmune disease in which the trigger (gluten) is known.

 When a person with celiac disease eats gluten, the body’s immune system sends killer T cells to the site of the small intestine, launching an attack on what it perceives to be a foreign invader.

 If the small intestine is impaired by gluten, various symptoms start to emerge.
-Many of the symptoms aren’t a big deal at first, but they worsen over time like a drippy faucet will eventually cause great damage if left unattended.
+Many of the symptoms aren’t a big deal at first, but they worsen over time just like a drippy faucet will eventually cause great damage if left unattended.

 One of the most important organs affected by impaired nutrition is the brain.
-You might experience forgetfulness, brain fog, migraines at first, and all it can lead to cognitive decline, dementia and Alzheimer’s.
+You might experience forgetfulness, brain fog, and migraines at first, and all of it can lead to cognitive decline, dementia, and Alzheimer’s.

 (3) You create widespread inflammation.

 Studies have proven that gluten causes inflammation in all humans, not just those with celiac disease.
 However, those with celiac disease will absolutely be negatively affected by continued gluten exposure as their immune systems are already hyper-triggered by gluten.